Ultimate CIO success is about vision, leadership, business acumen, innovation & creativity, strategic insight and beyond.

 Whether you hire an Internal CIO or an External CIO depends on your perspective of IT strategy: It depends on where the organization sees IT and the direction that the organization needs to head towards.
 Promoting an internal resource into a CIO role is fine if the IT function wants to stick to the current strategy and business culture.
 However, bringing in an external CIO can provide a transformational approach if the organization is playing catch up to where they need to get to, or make a radical digital transformation and reinvent IT to be more competitive.
 It depends on what the organizational leaders see as their most important problem/opportunity and the characteristics of the IT leader that is required to pull it off.

-Most successful CIOs have a good balance of technology and business.
-It doesn’t so matter where the CIO comes from as long as he or she understands the mission: to drive the business growth and improve IT maturity.
+Most successful CIOs have a good balance of technology and business: It doesn’t so matter where the CIO comes from as long as he or she understands the mission: to drive the business growth and improve IT maturity.
 Clearly this requires the CIO to understand both the requirements of the business and the capability of IT to enable it.
-CIO is someone who is a good leader with vision and thinks in line with business & persuades his/her organization down below to align with business goals and objectives, and continuously improve IT maturity.
+The CIO is someone who is a good leader with vision and thinks in line with the business and persuades his/her organization down below to align with business goals and objectives, integrate to business capacity, and continuously improve IT maturity.